 Inomin Mines Inc. was incorporated under the Business Corporations Act (British Columbia) on August 23, 2012.
 Inomin is an exploration stage company engaged in the acquisition and evaluation of mineral properties and related business opportunities.
-The Company holds a 100% interest in the King's Point polymetallic (gold-copper-zinc) property in Newfoundland ("King's Point"), now optioned to Maritime Resources Corp. (see Significant Events (c)), and the Fleetwood Volcanogenic Massive Sulphide (zinc-copper-silver-gold) property in British Columbia.
+The Company holds a 100% interest in the King's Point polymetallic (gold-copper-zinc) property in Newfoundland ("King's Point"), now optioned to Maritime Resources Corp. (see Significant Events (c)), and the Fleetwood Volcanogenic Massive Sulphide (zinc-copper-silver-gold) property in British Columbia, a non-binding option to acquire 100% of the La Gitana (gold-silver) property in Oaxaca, Mexico (See Significant Events (e)) as well as the Beaver and Lynx nickel-cobalt properties located in the Cariboo region of south-central British Columbia.
+(See Significant Events (f)).
 The Company trades as a Tier Two company on the TSX Venture Exchange under the symbol "MINE".

-The Company's Board of Directors is comprised of Evilio J. Gomez-Garcia (CEO), George Pietrobon (CFO), Ari Shack (Corporate Secretary) and Bruce Winfield.
+The Company's Board of Directors is comprised of Evilio J. Gomez-Garcia (CEO), George Pietrobon (CFO), Ari Shack (Corporate Secretary), L. John Peters, P. Geo. and William Yeomans, P.Geo.

-Management's Discussion and Analysis For the nine month period ended December 31, 2018
+Management's Discussion and Analysis For the nine month period ended December 31, 2019